SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 > You can also pass a direction, e.g. `perspective.removeFilter(gameDataFilter, MessageFilterDirection.Outgoing);`

 ### Custom filters
-Sometimes, the preset filters won't do, so you'll have to fine-tune your filters by extending Hindenburg's {@link PerspectiveFilter} class and using {@link MessageFilter} decorators.
+Sometimes, the preset filters won't do, so you'll have to fine-tune your filters by extending Waterway's {@link PerspectiveFilter} class and using {@link MessageFilter} decorators.

 #### Example
 ```ts